 Discover the Tarka Trail: Devon’s Ultimate Outdoor Adventure

 Inspired by Henry Williamson’s beloved novel Tarka the Otter, the Tarka Trail is a stunning 180-mile route that winds through the heart of Devon’s most picturesque landscapes.
-From serene estuaries and ancient woodland to wild moorlands and dramatic coastline, this trail offers an unforgettable way to explore the natural beauty and wildlife of North Devon.
+The route veers from serene estuaries and ancient woodland to wild moorlands and dramatic coastline.
+This trail offers an unforgettable way to explore the natural beauty and wildlife of North Devon.

-With a mix of walking, cycling, horseriding and accessible paths, and even a scenic railway, the Tarka Trail truly has something for every kind of adventurer – whatever their age.
+With a mix of walking, cycling, horse-riding and accessible paths, and even a scenic railway, this scenic trail truly has something for every kind of adventurer – whatever their age.

 Ways to Travel the Tarka Trail

-Whether you’re here for the exercise, the views, or the wildlife, there are plenty of ways to enjoy the Tarka Trail:
+Whether you’re here for the exercise, the views, or the wildlife, there are plenty of ways to enjoy a trip to North Devon’s popular trail.

 - Walking: Immerse yourself in nature as you walk through peaceful wooded valleys, dramatic cliffs, and open countryside.
 Choose your route, pick your speed and get going!
-Find different routes along the Tarka Trail here: https://tarkatrail.org.uk/exploring-the-tarka-trail/tarka-trail-walks/
+Find different routes along the trail here: https://tarkatrail.org.uk/exploring-the-tarka-trail/tarka-trail-walks/

 - Cycling: The trail includes the UK’s longest traffic-free cycling route, ideal for cyclists of all ages and abilities.
 Pedal through beautiful countryside on flat, well-maintained tracks—perfect for families and long-distance riders alike.
 No need to bring your bikes with you – you can hire the locally.
-See bike hire along the Tarka Trail: https://tarkatrail.org.uk/plan-your-visit/cycle-hire/ and https://www.tarkabikes.co.uk/.
+Find out about bike hire: https://tarkatrail.org.uk/plan-your-visit/cycle-hire/ and https://www.tarkabikes.co.uk/.
 Check out the cycling routes here: https://tarkatrail.org.uk/exploring-the-tarka-trail/cycling/

 - Horseriding: What could be better than a horse ride along a picturesque route?
-Find out about horse riding along the Tarka Trail: https://tarkatrail.org.uk/exploring/routes/horse-riding/
+Find out about horse riding options: https://tarkatrail.org.uk/exploring/routes/horse-riding/

 - Accessible Routes: Designated sections of the trail cater to wheelchair users and those with limited mobility, ensuring everyone can enjoy the scenery.
-See accessible Tarka Trail highlights: http://www.mobilityscooterhiresouthwest.co.uk/accessible-tarka-trail-highlights/
+See accessible sections here: http://www.mobilityscooterhiresouthwest.co.uk/accessible-tarka-trail-highlights/

 Must-See Stops Along the Tarka Trail

-The northern section of the Tarka Trail is packed with exciting destinations and covers sea views, picturesque villages with thatched cottages, and stunning sea views.
+The northern section is packed with exciting destinations and covers sea views, picturesque villages with thatched cottages, and stunning sea views.
 It’s got it all!

-Take a look at the North Devon Loop on the Tarka Trail: https://tarkatrail.org.uk/exploring/routes/tarka-trail-north-loop/
+Take a look at the North Devon Loop: https://tarkatrail.org.uk/exploring/routes/tarka-trail-north-loop/

 Here are a few must-visits: